University of Technology Sydney

 Description

 The elective aims to create a diverse image and understanding of the city using experiential mapping techniques.
 Sensory perception involving the human body’s five critical senses: Sight, Smell, Hearing, Touch, and Taste are creatively used to understand the city of Sydney from a qualitative perspective.
-Simultaneously, Environmental mapping (Air Quality, including temperature, humidity, particulate matter etc.) and social, economic, and spatial correlations are established from a quantitative perspective.
+Simultaneously, Environmental mapping (Air Quality, including temperature, humidity, particulate matter etc.) is established from a quantitative perspective.
 To do so, geo-strings across diverse Sydney suburbs are used as trails for carefully choreographed mapping exercises.
 This mapping process forms the basis of investigating the state of ‘Emotive Equity’ within the context of Sydney.
 Students in this elective acquire the role of community residents and responsible citizens to map lived experiences through sensory and environmental perception.
 They thus not only understand the difference between ‘Equality’ and ‘Equity’ from a sensory context but also embark upon a journey to understand the city as a ‘mosaic’ with its own spatial, environmental, and social identity.

 Subject learning objectives (SLOs)